 1. Determine your scope of work

 Before you can begin mapping out any sort of schedule for your project, you need to know how to define a project vision and have a solid grasp on what deliverables it encompasses.
 This helps you plan accordingly, while also getting everyone on your project team on the same page about what’s involved.

 Start by writing a short project scope statement.
 These can range from simple to complex (depending on the intricacies of the project).
-However, at a very basic level, your statement should include:
+However, at a very basic level, your statement of work should include: